 The course of study leading to the degree of Bachelor of Fine Arts offers an opportunity for the student to obtain a general college education with the practice of painting or sculpture as the major field of study.
 The courses which constitute the major subject are designed to promote a knowledge and critical understanding of these arts through a study of their formal aspects and of their place in the societies of the past and present, as well as to develop the individual student's talent in the practice of the art he chooses to concentrate upon.
-Approximately half of the student's time through the four year course is spent in these studies, while the remainder is occupied by a well rounded program of academic subjects.
+Approximately half of the student's time through the four-year course is spent in these studies, while the remainder is occupied by a wellrounded program of academic subjects.
 Ample opportunity is provided for the student to elect additional work in the subjects which are of particular interest to him.

-Students with special aptitude in the field of painting or sculpture who wish to pursue further studies upon successful completion of this course, or its substantial equivalent, may apply for admission to the Graduate School as candidates either for the degree of Master of Fine Arts or for the degree of Master of Education.
+Students who wish to pursue further studies upon successful completion of this course, or its substantial equivalent, may apply for admission to the Graduate School as candidates either for the degree of Master of Fine Arts or for the degree of Master of Education.